iscc/foundation/docs/support.md

 ## Endorsements

 We appreciate non-monetary endorsements from interested parties.
-The ISCC currently is a new work item proposal at the proposal stage at [ISO/TC 46/SC 9](https://iso.org/committee/48836.html).
+The ISCC currently is a new preliminary work item (PWI) at [ISO/TC 46/SC 9](https://iso.org/committee/48836.html).
 But any standard will only be relevant, if it is being adopted and used by the community.
 You can help the ISCC Foundation significantly by proliferating news and information about the ISCC and by linking to the specification and available applications.

 ## Workshops and Online-Courses